VIP Partners

 The solution for everyone

-Nurses can set availability and recurring appoinments based on agreement with their clients
+Nurses can set availability and recurring appoinments based on agreement with clients

 Nurses can go into editing mode to select and deselect the time slots they have available for nurse coaching.